AtleAaserod/Assignment-2/README.md

 # Assignment-2

 1. Pick one use case (defined below).
--  Jeg valgte predict stock market price for TESLA.
+-  Vi valgte predict stock market price for TESLA.
 2. Explore and research which algorithm would work best for this use case (regression or classification)
-- Jeg mener regression passer best for min oppgave da denne formen er best for priser osv.
+- Vi mener regression passer best for vår oppgave da denne formen er best for priser osv.
 3. Document your findings in a file (3-5 lines) on why you chose this algorithm.
 -
 4. Train the algorithm using Python